jamiepotter17/whiskyapp/README.md

 * User prompt for a particular whisky, and it produces the 3d Scatter for similarity, and a word cloud about that particular whisky.
 * Build in more visualisations about the Reddit dataset.
 I didn't include any information on ratings, for instance, because it needs cleaning up and time was an issue, but that would be interesting.

+## Ethics

+In order to address any ethical concerns about the use of data, I note the following:

+* All data were gathered via use of Reddit's API, using PRAW's standard downloading rate.
+No scraping was used.
+* Reddit usernames are included in the spreadsheet, and Reddit users understand that their usernames are public-facing avatars.
+Thus, it is not disclosing private information to include this information.
+Nonetheless, seeing as it is not an important part of my project, I have removed username data from my dataset once I move beyond the data gathering stage.
+* I will make users of /r/whisky aware of the existence of the app in the hopes that they will gain value from it.

 ## File list: